edgarfinn/React-Intermediate-Reference/README.md

 -> Welcome to React
 -> Goodbye!!

-All changes in URL within a react app are first passed into the History library, which forwards the new URL to React Router
+All changes in URL within a react app are first passed into the History library, which forwards the new URL to React Router.
 The ```{BrowserRouter}``` method from react-router-dom interacts with the History library and determines what to do based on any changes to the URL.

-the ```{Route}``` object is a React component that can be rendered inside any other react component.
+The ```{Route}``` object is a React component that can be rendered inside any other react component.
 Route is used to configure different components to be rendered based on the URL entered in the browser.

 The Route component takes at least two props: ```path```, which determines which URL should trigger the rendering of that component, and ```component```, which determines the component to be rendered based on the path.